dunky11/voicesmith/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](https://github.com/dunky11/voicesmith/blob/master/LICENSE) file for details.
+This project is licensed under the Apache-2.0 license - see the [LICENSE.md](https://github.com/dunky11/voicesmith/blob/master/LICENSE) file for details.